federicoariton/E-commerce-product-segmentation-postgresql/README.md

-# 🛍️ Olist E-commerce Marketing Analytics Dashboard
+# 🛍️ Olist E-commerce Marketing Analytics

 This project is a full-stack simulation of a **real-world marketing analytics solution** using open-source data from [Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 The objective is to **recreate the end-to-end data lifecycle**—from raw e-commerce data to business insights—by building a relational database, applying analytical techniques, and delivering an interactive dashboard.